The way of the sword

 Kendo is a martial art based on traditional sword fighting where a double-handed bamboo sword (shinai) is used to practice a full contact sport on someone wearing protective armour (bogu).

-Maties kendo dojo, based in Stellenbosch, was the first and only dojo in Cape Town for a long time.
-It was started in 2007 by four members, one of which was Jürgen Beck.
-It would be eight years before new dojos opened up in Cape Town.
+Maties kendo dojo, based in Stellenbosch, was the first dojo in Cape Town and the Western Cape.
+It was founded in 2007 by Stellenbosch University students including Jürgen Beck.